Table of Contents

 Google Cloud offers a service that automates the deployment of modern applications.
 An app consists of several moving parts.
 That’s why most developers prefer using the cloud to build their apps.

-Google created the Kubernetes, which is a container that scales, deploys, and manages data for many applications consisting of hundreds of components.
+Google created Kubernetes, which is a container that scales, deploys, and manages data for many applications consisting of hundreds of components.
 Google took the approach of automating the deployment of these apps to the cloud.
 For instance, Google opened itself to Kubo, a platform used to help developers using the cloud to deploy their applications.

 GCP is also extremely user-friendly.
 A cloud platform can be overwhelming for a lot of new users.
 Google makes it easy for new users to understand all the information and services offered.
-A public cloud is a new service for people who aren’t used to technicalities involved in such platforms.
+A public cloud is a new service for people who aren’t used to the technicalities involved in such platforms.
 GCP provides a step-by-step guide on how to use it, along with examples.

 Differences Between Azure and Google Cloud

 Now that we are well-versed in the main features, we will explore the differences between Azure and Google Cloud.
 However, before diving into the key differences, we will also shed light on some of the similarities between both platforms.